Faiyum Oasis: Birket Qarun lake

-Birket Qarun (Arabic for Lake of Qarun), is located in the Faiyum Oasis and has an abundant population of fish, notably bulti, of which considerable quantities are sent to Cairo.
-In ancient times this lake was much larger, and the ancient Greeks and Romans called it Lake Moeris.
+Birket Qarun (Arabic for Lake of Qarun) is located in the Faiyum Oasis and has an abundant population of fish, notably bulti, of which considerable quantities are sent to Cairo.
+In ancient times, this lake was significantly larger, and the ancient Greeks and Romans knew it as Lake Moeris.

 Cities and towns

 The largest city is Faiyum, which is also the capital of the Faiyum Governorate.
-Other towns include Sinnuris and Tamiya to the north of Faiyum, and Sanhur and Ibsheway on the road to the lake.
+Other towns include Sinnuris and Tamiya to the north of Faiyum, and Sanhur and Ibsheway on the road leading towards the lake.
+Moreover, Itsa lies to the south west of Faiyum, while the district of Youssef Al-Seddik is also part of the governorate, situated near the Tunis Village.

 In popular culture

-The oasis is the setting for about a quarter of Paolo Coelho's The Alchemist, one of the top 20 best-selling books in the world, and is featured in the YA adventure novel The Lost Temple of the Crocodile Queen by E.M.
+The oasis is the setting for about a quarter of Paolo Coelho's The Alchemist, one of the world's top 20 best-selling books, and is featured in the YA adventure novel The Lost Temple of the Crocodile Queen by E.M.
 Quest.

 It also appears as one of the main regions in the Assassin's Creed: Origins game.